 In the above chart, positive value weight-links are colored in red.
 Negative value weight-links are colored in blue.
 Colors are scaled according to absolute value ratios against the largest absolute value.
-Absolute value zero is colored in white.
+Absolute value zero is colored in black.
 Largest absolute value is colored in pure red or blue color.
 The rest are scaled accordingly.

 Step 1: Develop Neural Network Models

-Once relevant variables are identified, (neural network) models can be configured and trained using past historical data.
-Neural network training is a repetitive process which may take long.
+Once relevant variables are identified, neural network models can be configured and trained using past historical data.
+Neural network training is a repetitive process which may take hours and days.
 Fast computer may be needed.
 Fully trained models should be tested using past historical data which are not used in training before using them.
 Single models can have bias and weakness.
 To overcome this, multiple models can be developed and combined as described in the next section.

 Step 2: Combine Neural Network Models

 Testing predictive insurance claims risk models requires data visualization tools.
 The following histogram shows largest (=maximum) scores and risk distribution in past historical data.
-"RSCORE1" represents the combined largest (=maximum) values horizontally.
-Vertically risk (=claimed proportion is shown.
-(Note that the label "Risky" represents historical data which were in claimed state.
-It is used because it makes sense in classification modeling.)
+"RiskScore" represents the combined largest (=maximum) values horizontally.
+Vertically risk (=claimed) proportion (in red color) is shown.
+Note that the label "Risk" represents historical data which were in claimed state.
 It clearly shows that higher scores have higher proportion of risk in the past historical data.
 So the models are effective and useful.
 Note that the neural network models are trained to predict values between 0 and 1.
 This can be a bit higher and a bit lower value as seen in the histogram.

 Step 3: Risk Scores to Risk Classification

-Risk scores produced by neural network and RME/RME-EP models can be confusing to users.
-It will be better if they are verbalized into more easily understood vocabularies such as "Very high risk", "High risk", "Medium risk", "Low risk", etc. The above histogram clearly shows that if maximum risk score is equal or greater than 0.6, it has 100% risk.
+Claims risk scores produced by neural network and RME-EP models can be confusing to users.
+It will be better if they are verbalized into more easily understood vocabularies such as "Very high risk", "High risk", "Medium risk", "Low risk", etc. The above histogram clearly shows that if maximum risk score is equal or greater than 0.6, it has 100% claim risk.
 So it can be coded as "Very high risk".
-The next class is if maximum risk score is equal greater than 0.3, it has "High risk".
-The next class is if maximum risk score is equal greater than 0.2, it has "Medium risk".
+The next class is if maximum risk score is equal or greater than 0.4, it has "High risk".
+The next class is if maximum risk score is equal or greater than 0.1, it has "Medium risk".
 The rest has "Low risk".
 This classification can be easily implemented with RME-EP rule engine models.
 This produces risk distribution as in the following proportional bar chart.
 This chart shows how each class had claim risk in the past historical data.